 Here’s another one of these pre-airconditioning coolers.
 They were still fairly common when we used to make our annual treks from Iowa City to the Rockies every summer in the 60s.
 I did a post on them here.

-In the first couple of years after arriving in 1960, we had to drive two-lane highways the whole way, and my father alternated between Route 6 and Route 30, which parallel each other from Chicago to the west end of Nebraska, where they diverge, as 30 heads northwest, and 6 originally ended in the Los Angeles area.
+In the first couple of years after arriving in 1960, we had to drive two-lane highways the whole way to Colorado, and my father alternated between Route 6 and Route 30, which parallel each other from Chicago to the west end of Nebraska, where they diverge, as 30 heads northwest, and 6 originally ended in the Los Angeles area.

 Although Route 30 (red) does run concurrently with interstates along part of its route, it still has its own alignment along much of the way, unlike the more famous Route 66.
 Route 30 has its origins in the Lincoln Highway, America’s first transcontinental route, and one funded largely by private donations!
 Carl Fisher, a very successful Indiana entrepreneur and promoter/developer, spearheaded the Lincoln Highway in 1912.
 Its success, especially in large troop and supply movements during WW1, directly led to the government’s increased funding for highways, and the eventual interstates.